What is Olux?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Olux (clobetasol topical)?
+What other drugs will affect Olux?

-It is not likely that other drugs you take orally or inject will have an effect on topically applied clobetasol.
+Medicine used on the skin is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Olux (clobetasol topical)